rust-lang/rust/src/doc/rustc-dev-guide/src/bug-fix-procedure.md

 1. Once the change has been in the wild for at least one cycle, we can **stabilize the change**, converting those warnings into errors.

-Finally, for changes to libsyntax that will affect plugins, the general policy is to batch these changes.
+Finally, for changes to `librustc_ast` that will affect plugins, the general policy is to batch these changes.
 That is discussed below in more detail.

 ### Tracking issue